Suspended vs. Revoked License In Virginia

 However, Virginia law imposes other punishments that could harm your life and ability to earn a living.
 The court can order additional license revocation and impound your vehicle.

-License Suspension vs. Revocation: Get the Help You Need
+License Suspension vs. Revocation: Contact Our Attorneys To Get The Help You Need

 Most of us need a driver’s license to function in today’s society.
 Driving on a suspended or revoked driver’s license often leads to a downward spiral for people.
 They become trapped in a cycle of criminal charges, reinstatement fees, and obligations that no one could meet.